TechColab/uEVSE/README.md

 While waiting for the special conectors to arrive from China, I bought the cheapest EVSE product I could find which included a timer function to make use of my over-night tariff.
 Disappointingly it can set a delay or a duration but not both.
 I later discovered that after a power-loss, it will return to the last used charge current and carry on.
 So I tried it via a Smart-switch rated at 16A and found it works fine with a schedule configred from the mobile app.
 I could have bought an EVSE without the built-in timer function.
 In fact this is the key to the cost-efficient upgrate path.

-By looking at the signals from the bought EVSE on my oscilloscope, I thought mine probably needed the CP to be held at 12V+ for an initiual period before startinng the 1kHz square wave.
+By looking at the signals from the bought EVSE on my oscilloscope, I thought my circuit probably needed the CP to be held at 12V+ for an initiual period before startinng the 1kHz square wave.
 As I used a dual op-amp chip, I could use the spare to hold the 555 in reset until a capacitor charged through a resistor, giving a couple of seconds delay.
 This breadboard prototype sucesfully got the car to draw a controlled amount of current shortly after boot.

 As an early experiment for the feature-ritch varient, I also tried it with a (42xx?) driver IC to see if that would help square-off the rather imperfect signal edges.
 It didn't make much difference but the driver got rather hot.
 This was a dual complimemntary pair package where I was initially driving both inputs from the 555 so they had a brief cross-over period.
 I later tried a dual matched pair package where one was driven from the 555 and the other from the output of the op-amp inverter whose propogation delay was enough to avoid the over-lap heating.